enonic/enonic-lib-qbrick/README.md

 ### Building

-In build.gradle, add this to your buildscript's repositories:
+In build.gradle, add this to your buildscript's repositories.
-Note that the build.gradle file has two sections for repositories, add the repo below to both!

 ```
 maven {
 	url  "http://dl.bintray.com/qbrickipo/Enonic"
 }
 ```

+Note that the build.gradle file has two sections for repositories, add the repo below to both!

 After that, you must include the lib in build.gradle under dependencies: